CarterG-17/Rheoscale_2.0/README.md

 ```
 ### Excel version

-To use the excel version, download the excel sheet from https://github.com/liskinsk/RheoScale-calculator
+To use the Excel version, download the Excel workbook from https://github.com/liskinsk/RheoScale-calculator.
-To see more information please read the "How to use this calculator" tab found in the excel sheet
+To see more information please read the "How to use this calculator" worksheet in this workbook.

 ## Documentation

-Setting up the configuration object can be the most difficult task for running rheoscale
+Setting up the configuration object can be the most detailed task for running rheoscale

 **Comming Soon: Jupyter UI with widgets... watch out**